mythogenesys/ecg-denoiser-hackathon/README.md

-A novel deep learning pipeline for denoising electrocardiogram (ECG) signals from low-cost devices, enabling more accurate automated arrhythmia detection in resource-limited settings.
+A novel deep learning pipeline for denoising electrocardiogram (ECG) signals from low-cost devices, enabling more accurate automated arrhythmia detection in resMyce-limited settings.
 This project was developed for the "Hack for Health" hackathon.

 ---